ThingSet/thingset.github.io/docs/spec/v0.6/mapping_mqtt.md

 :::

-## Statements
+## Reports and desires

-### Device to application
+### Reports

-Messages in text mode are published to the `report` path and the payload format must be the valid JSON data extracted from a ThingSet statement.
+Messages in text mode are published to the `report` path and the payload format must be the valid JSON data extracted from a ThingSet report.

 **JSON name:value map, QoS 0/1**